 The bad news is that there is no cure for fire blight.

 The good news is some treatments prevent the spread of fire blight.
 With these treatments (and pruning), fire blight will become manageable and have little to no further impact on your trees.

 How to Identify Fire Blight

-Fire blight can be primarily be identified from branches, flowers, and leaves turning brown.
+Fire blight can be primarily be identified from branches, flowers, and leaves turning brown or black.
 This disease resembles the tree being scorched in a fire, hence the name.
 Unlike other diseases, plants affected with fire blight often retain their brown leaves and flowers.
 New branches will also bend 180º.

 The most common ways to identify fire blight are from the following symptoms: